majuss/ecoevolpara/latest/docs/source/storage.rst

 btrfs
 =====

 Btrfs is with ZFS the only filesystem that can detect and prevent silent-data-corruption when paired with ECC-RAM.
 Additionally you can create software-RAIDs very easily without any controller.
-We don’t use RAID 5 since restoring data is a pain and it creates much more IO’s which is not beneficial when working with datasets.
+We don’t use RAID 5 since restoring data is a pain.
 Also the prices for huge harddisks are now very low.
 Btrfs will only work satisfyingly with Kernel 4.4 and above.
 Thats why we are using Debian stretch/sid.
 The command:
 ::

     btrfs fi show